 Again, due to the lack of comparable data insight such as would be provided by a system like Chargeflow’s ChargeScore®, all you have, for the most part, is your gut feeling and internal data with no benchmark.
 Therefore, it’s challenging to isolate suspicious chargebacks – you’re more or less flying in the dark, so to say.

 Besides building an airtight case that helps you win disputes, forecasting your chargeback recovery rate also has other essential benefits.
+You can understand you current status against the platform chargeback threshold.

 For one, you get a better understanding of your business cash flow and forecast it by calculating how much money you expect to recover from ongoing disputes.